st707311g/RSAtrace3D/README.md

   * fix: running the program under Windows 10 (July 15, 2021)
   * fix: importing mod modules (August 11, 2021)
   * adjust: coding of some files (September, 3, 2021)
+* version 1.2 (February, 17, 2022)
+  * adjust: behavior of close-up in the slice view
+  * adjust: coding of some files